How does one even begin to compile a list of Greek desserts and why is it important?

 Trigona stands for “triangles” which will make sense the moment you lay eyes on these multilayered pockets of creamy custard and crispy phyllo.

-The second part of the name, “Panorama” reveals the origin of the dessert, an area in the city of Thessaloniki offering great views and home to the original creators, Elenidis Patisserie.
+The second part of the name, “Panorama” reveals the origin of this dessert, an area in the city of Thessaloniki offering great views and home to the original creators, Elenidis Patisserie.

 While many patisserie shops can offer you a taste of this Greek dessert, it would be a mistake to visit Thessaloniki without a stop at the original store.